 Georgia Agricultural Risk Reduction Program

 The USAID-funded Georgia Agricultural Risk Reduction Program (GARRP) impacted the needs of roughly 40,000 farm families in their recovery from the economic impact of the conflict.
-The project addressed crucial food security and income generation issues in the affected communities of the Kaspi, Kareli and Gori districts.
+The project addressed crucial food security and income generation issues in the affected communities of the Gori, Kareli, and Kaspi districts.

 Through GARRP, CNFA provided livelihood assistance to local farmers, as well as resettled internally displaced persons (IDPs) who had been issued agricultural land, to ensure successful spring crop planting and orchard assistance.
-In addition, we operated a three-track voucher system for corn, orchards and winter wheat.
+In addition, CNFA operated a three-track voucher system for corn, orchards, and winter wheat.

-- Higher Yields: Vouchers for seed, fertilizer and machinery was distributed to more than 10,000 farm families (including 2,300 IDP families).
-CNFA also mobilized local machinery service providers and organized the provision of plowing, cultivation, planting and fertilizer application services;
+- Higher Yields: Vouchers for seed, fertilizer, and machinery were distributed to more than 10,000 farm families (including 2,300 IDP families).
+CNFA mobilized local machinery service providers and organized the provision of plowing, cultivation, planting, and fertilizer application services;

 - Electronic Voucher Cards Modernized Orchard Production: More than 17,900 farm families received electronic voucher cards for orchard inputs to be used in eight retail locations;

-- Support Allowed Farmers to Harvest Winter Wheat: The third prong of the voucher program targeted families either late receiving land or whose land had been recently decontaminated from unexploded ordinances.
-This round of distribution included vouchers for seed and machinery services for approximately 700 IDP families and 2,670 farm families.
+- Support Allowed Farmers to Harvest Winter Wheat: The third prong of the voucher program targeted families either late in receiving land or whose land had been recently decontaminated from unexploded ordinances, which distributed vouchers for seed and machinery services for 700 IDP families and 2,670 farm families.

 In the last phase of the program, 32,000 farm families received vouchers to plant 2,750 hectares of winter wheat and 12,650 hectares of wheat fertilizer.
 Over 95,000 individuals benefited from the final phase, representing the completion of delivery of critical livelihood support to every farm and IDP family affected by the conflict.